Megalodon: Prey relationships

 Though sharks are generally opportunistic feeders, megalodon's great size, high-speed swimming capability, and powerful jaws, coupled with an impressive feeding apparatus, made it an apex predator capable of consuming a broad spectrum of animals.
 Otodus megalodon was probably one of the most powerful predators to have existed.
+Trophic level of megalodon have varied based on isotopic values.
 A study focusing on calcium isotopes of extinct and extant elasmobranch sharks and rays revealed that megalodon fed at a higher trophic level than the contemporaneous great white shark ("higher up" in the food chain).
+On the other hand, nitrogen isotopes found that megalodon's trophic level was at least two levels higher than the great white shark.
+However, the extremely high trophic levels of nitrogen isotopes has been viewed as problematic as there's little evidence to suggest Miocene food chains were significantly longer than those of today, at least during the Burdigalian. ^{Including supplementary materials} Zinc isotopic analysis revealed that megalodon saw a decrease in trophic level in the Atlantic Ocean during the early Pliocene.
+In North Carolina, megalodon and great white sharks have been noted to have an overlapping trophic level.
+A more recent analysis based on zinc isotopic values suggested megalodon was a opportunistic supercarnivore with high dietary flexibility at a population level.

 Dental microwear of Mediterranean megalodon specimens from the Miocene shows that like modern great white sharks, it had a highly generalist diet that would have included invertebrates, marine mammals, marine reptiles, bony fish, and other elasmobranchs.
-Direct fossil evidence indicates that megalodon preyed upon many cetacean species, such as dolphins, small whales, cetotheres, squalodontids (shark toothed dolphins), sperm whales, bowhead whales, and rorquals.
+Direct fossil evidence indicates that megalodon preyed upon many cetacean species, such as dolphins, small whales, cetotheres, squalodontids (shark toothed dolphins), physeteroidea inclusive macroraptorial, bowhead whales, and rorquals (such as fin whales and blue whales).
 In addition to this, they also targeted seals, sirenians, and sea turtles.
 The shark was an opportunist and piscivorous, and it would have also gone after smaller fish and other sharks.
 Many whale bones have been found with deep gashes most likely made by their teeth.
 Various excavations have revealed megalodon teeth lying close to the chewed remains of whales, and sometimes in direct association with them.

+A 2022 study examined the remains of multiple physeteroids, specimens of both species of the Kogiid Scaphokogia as well as the holotypes of Acrophyseter deinodon and Livyatan melvillei, and discovered bite marks made by sharks on the examined specimens, some of which displayed serrations consistent with the teeth of either the modern great white shark or megalodon, though the authors of the paper refrained from a specific identification of the animal which caused the bite marks.
+The bite marks on the holotype of Livyatan are from a region of the skull which would have only been accessible to scavengers.